Marclie/SuaveStateScanner/README.md

 * `interactive` - If this is set to True, the script will run in interactive mode.
 This will allow the user to perform reordering steps on the fly, modify bounds for states and points at each step, and save the current state.
 It will also allow the user to redraw states to plot different properties.
 This is useful for debugging, manipulating, and for visualizing the reordering procedure.
-This setting is strongly recommended for debugging, however, it is not is set to False by default because it is slower than the default mode, and it requires the user to have plotly and Dash installed. (default: False)
+This setting is strongly recommended for debugging. (default: True)

 * `orders` - The 'orders' parameter defines the orders of derivatives desired for computation.
 This parameter must be a list of integers.